denisvasilik/binalyzer/docs/template.rst

 Sizing
 ------

-The sizing attribute influences the usage of the size attribute.
-It is mainly used for dynamically sizing a template to fill gaps.
+The ``size`` of a template can be fixed or calculated dynamically.
+The ``sizing`` attribute determines the usage of the ``size`` attribute.

 ======= ========================================================
 Sizing  Description
 ======= ========================================================
-auto    Determine the size of a template usig its children fix     Use a fixed size specified by the ``size`` attribute stretch Fill template until next sibling or parent template size
+auto    Determine the size of a template by its children fix     Use a fixed size determined by the ``size`` attribute stretch Stretch a template until next sibling or parent template
 ======= ========================================================

-Sizing influences the size of a template and depends on the its direct sibling or parent template.
+fix

-**fix**
+""""

 The following example sets the ``size`` of the template to a fixed value.